 Notably, the trial was heavily broadcast in Germany and covered by hundreds of German journalists in Israel.
 “There was a lot of watching, and it changed the discussion about the Holocaust,” philosopher Bettina Stangneth told the Jewish Telegraphic Agency.

-At the end of the four-month trial, Eichmann was found guilty of multiple charges and was sentenced to death.
+At the end of the trial, Eichmann was found guilty of multiple charges and was sentenced to death.

 According to Manson prosecutor Vincent Bugliosi in his and Curt Gentry’s book Helter Skelter, “The bizarre nature of the crime, the number of victims, and their prominence—a beautiful movie star, the heiress to a coffee fortune, her jet-set playboy paramour, an internationally known hair stylist—would combine to make this probably the most publicized murder case in history, excepting only the assassination of President John F. Kennedy."

 While Manson himself wasn't present during the murders, he had ordered his followers to perpetrate them and was charged accordingly.
 Their trial became nothing short of a circus.
 When Manson displayed all sorts of odd behavior during the proceedings, his disciples—both fellow defendants and uncharged Manson family members hanging outside and around the courthouse—followed, be it by shaving their heads or carving Xs into their foreheads.

 American media dedicated their coverage to Manson’s bizarre antics, and he reveled in the attention, using violent outbursts in court to distract from the evidence brought against him.
 This is described, in detail, in Helter Skelter: